wata727/pahout/README.md

 ```
 $ pahout --php-version 7.1.8 test.php
 test.php:8
-    NullCoalescingOperator: Use null coalecing operator instead of ternary operator. [https://github.com/wata727/pahout/blob/master/docs/NullCoalescingOperator.md]
+    NullCoalescingOperator: Use the null coalecing operator instead of the ternary operator. [https://github.com/wata727/pahout/blob/master/docs/NullCoalescingOperator.md]

 1 files checked, 1 hints detected.
 ```

 Pahout tells you where the null coalescing operator can be used!
-For a list of hints provided by Pahout, please see this [documentation](docs).
+For the list of hints provided by Pahout, please see this [documentation](docs).

 If you want to analyze multiple files, you can specify more than one.